-Marisa Mazria Katz is a New York-based writer who has covered culture and politics in cities that include Casablanca, Kabul, Port-au-Prince, and Istanbul.
-Her work has appeared in The Wall Street Journal, Financial Times, Time, Vogue, and The New York Times.
+Marisa Mazria Katz is a New York-based writer and reporter who has covered culture and politics in cities that include Casablanca, Kabul, Port-au-Prince, and Istanbul.
+Her work has appeared in The Wall Street Journal, Financial Times, Time, Vogue, The New York Times, and on NPR.
 She has run, since its launch in October 2018, the Eyebeam Center for the Future of Journalism.
-(July 2019)
+(April 2020)

 Marisa Mazria Katz: Why did you position the Lamassu this way?